amogod/harMAN/README.md

 ### Disabling Introspection

 Disabling introspection does not reflect best practices and does not necessarily make your application any more secure.
-Nevertheless, disabling introspection is po
+Nevertheless, disabling introspection is possible by utilizing the `NoSchemaIntrospectionCustomRule`